Types of Digital Marketing

 - + Sequence work with better logic

-Move from domain to service to scope
+Move from domain to service to defined scope

-- + Defined first-step offers
+- + Defined first-step offers inside each service

 - + Visible outputs and decision points